MRCollective/ChameleonForms/docs/html-attributes.md

 The only remaining problem is that you don't have control over the code in `ToHtmlString` since it's inside ChameleonForms, and in fact the `ToHtmlString` method returns the HTML for the attributes by default as shown above.

 The class you need to use in this case is `LazyHtmlAttributes`, which is in the `ChameleonForms` namespace.
-If you new up one of those and return it (but make the method return type `HtmlAttributes` then you have the ability to define what HTML is output when the `ToHtmlString` method is called.
+If you new up one of those and return it (but make the method return type `HtmlAttributes` then you have the ability to define what HTML is output when the `Write` method is called, but still allow `HtmlAttributes` method chaining until that happens.

 ### Simple example